-- Research, identify, and collect data for TPM measures analysis. - Participate in TPM measures related meetings, webinars and target setting process with State, federal and local agencies. - Work with State and Federal agencies to develop and compile TPM measures metrics and a performance measure analysis framework.
+Project Products Research, identify, and collect data for TPM measures analysis.
+Participate in TPM measures related meetings, webinars and target setting process with State, federal and local agencies.
+Work with State and Federal agencies to develop and compile TPM measures metrics and a performance measure analysis framework.
 Federally Eligible Tasks All tasks of this work element are eligible for Federal funding.
 Previous Accomplishments Presented informational material on TPMs to AMBAG Board, regional partners and local jurisdictions.
-Coordinated with Caltrans s and FHWA on identifying Statewide TPMs.
+Coordinated with Caltrans and FHWA on identifying Statewide TPMs.
 Compiled performance measure data for inclusion in AMBAG's 2045 MTP/SCS and MTIP.
 Reviewed statewide TPMs with RTPA partners and adopted statewide TPM goals.
-Federal Planning Factors (PF) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency 1 between transportation improvements and State and local planned growth and economic development patterns.
+Federal Planning Factors (PF) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.
 Promote efficient system management and operation.
 Emphasize the preservation of the existing transportation system.
 Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
-Tasks & Deliverables Task Description Deliverables Budge t & Completion Date 1 Administration Administrative Deliverables \$ 3,000 1.1 Monitor, report and provide support for development of TPM measures.
-Compile information and State and Federal reporting Monthly 1.2 Development of Transportation Performance Management (TPM) project tasks, deliverables and budget for FY 2023-24.
-Tasks, deliverables and budget 4/14/2023 2 Planning Planning Deliverables \$ 9,000 2.1 Research federal and state requirements for TPM data needs.
-Analysis, reporting and correspondence pertaining to TPMs 4/30/2023 Analysis of performance measures and targets.
-Providing reports Analysis of performance measures and targets.
+Tasks & Deliverables Task Description Deliverables Budge t & Completion Date 1 Administration Administrative Deliverables \$ 3,000 1.1 Monitor, report and provide support for development of TPM Compile information and State and Federal reporting Monthly measures.
+1.2 Development of Transportation Performance Management (TPM) Tasks, deliverables and budget 4/14/2023 project tasks, deliverables and budget for FY 2023-24. p,,,,,,,,,

+2.1 Research federal and state requirements for TPM data needs.
+Analysis of performance measures and targets.
 Providing reports and feedback to state as needed.
-2.2 Adopted TPM agreements and related correspondence, memos and forms Monthly

-3.1 Collect and compile performance monitoring indicator data (safety, transportation infrastructure, system reliability, congestion, economic vitality, environmental sustainability, and freight movement data) for reference.
+Analysis, reporting and correspondence pertaining to TPMs 4/30/2023 2.2 Implement the state and regional TPM framework in cooperation with federal, state and local partners.
+Adopted TPM agreements and related correspondence, memos and forms Monthly 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 23,000 3.1 Collect and compile performance monitoring indicator data (safety, transportation infrastructure, system reliability, congestion, economic vitality, environmental sustainability, and freight movement data) for reference.
 This will include data collection from the National Performance Management Research Data Set and associated analysis.
 Data sets, excel spreadsheets, tables, charts and figures.
 5/29/2023 3.2 Regional perforamnce target setting and evaluate progress met.
 Regional measures and targets.
 6/20/2023 4 Coordination Coordination Deliverables \$ 9,000 4.1 Coordinate with local, state, federal agencies and key stakeholders for data collection, identifying responsible agencies and coordination for data support and if needed.
 Reports, data and MOUs for data agreements Monthly 4.2 Attend and participate in meetings, webinars and working groups.
 Agendas, handouts and follow-up actions 6/16/2023 5 Public Participation Public Participation Deliverables \$ 1,000 5.1 Provide performance measure information and data for use by government agencies and members of the public.
 Data availability Quarterly